 become Dorje Tröllö – and to be Dorje Tröllö is to have complete discourtesy for

 our own dualistic state.
-That is the craziness of Crazy Wisdom.
+That is the craziness of Wisdom-chaos.
 To be Dorje

 Tröllö is to open a big can of whupp-ass in respect of our tendencies to edit